Vasotec Side Effects

 A 35-year-old woman with hypertension developed alopecia during enalapril therapy, which resolved upon discontinuation of the drug, and recurred upon rechallenge.

 A 77-year-old man with heart failure developed a generalized morbilliform rash after starting enalapril.
 Biopsy was consistent with toxic pustuloderma.

 Frequency not reported: Alopecia, photosensitive lichenoid eruptions, erythema with vasculitis, bullous pemphigoid, pemphigus foliaceous, toxic pustuloderma

-A 52-year-old woman with hypertension and a history of depression associated with the use of beta-blockers, developed fatigue, malaise, and clinical signs and symptoms of depression, including suicidal ideation, within five weeks after starting enalapril (the active ingredient contained in Vasotec) The depression gradually resolved with substitution of a thiazide diuretic and a low sodium diet.
+A 52-year-old woman with hypertension and a history of depression associated with the use of beta-blockers, developed fatigue, malaise, and clinical signs and symptoms of depression, including suicidal ideation, within five weeks after starting enalapril.
+The depression gradually resolved with substitution of a thiazide diuretic and a low sodium diet.
 Rechallenge resulted in recurrent depression.